Artikumari005/Dive-into-React/README.md

 * Today I start with react states in which I am going to learn lots of things like event listener, api call that i have done in JS .
 I start this learning pattern with the project named chef claude in which after getting the list of ingredient from the user we show some recipe to them .
 These recipe recommendation is fetch from claude api .
 * Today i have learned about event listener..
 * Today I learned how to use useState, understood the difference between props and useState, and built a small counter project to increase and decrease values using state.
 * Today I just learn about callback function and difference between "Pass the new version of state and pass the callback function ".
 And then working on college minor project..
+* Today i just learn how useState work with objects , array . change the ingredient addition form (project:cloudeChef).
 ## 🎯 Purpose

 * To build a strong foundation in React